anitaposch/anita-grav/user/pages/04.blog/articles-2022/221101-picknpay/221101-picknpay.md

     default: '/picknpay-southafrica-accept-bitcoin'
 date: 2022-11-01 18:35
 dateformat: 'Y-m-d H:i'
-summary: Supermarket chain Pick'n'Pay started accepting bitcoin in 36 stores in South Africa.
+summary: "Supermarket chain Pick'n'Pay started accepting bitcoin in 36 stores in South Africa.
 They want to roll it out to all stores.
-Pick'n'Pay has 16% grocery market share in South Africa.
+Pick'n'Pay has 16% grocery market share in South Africa."
 thumbnail: _Nosihle-Bitcoin-Ekasi.jpg
 template: article
 ---